A life-altering experience

 Childbirth is a defining moment for a woman – the tangible kick-off to your motherhood endeavor.
 As important as pregnancy is, birth is where the rubber hits the road and it all becomes very, very real.

-Many mothers find that beyond the physicality of birth, there is a mental and emotional (and sometimes spiritual) aspect to childbirth that sets the tone for the beginning of your journey as a mom.
-It’s hard to articulate, but those experiences most profound to us (i.e. childbirth) change us in ways that aren’t always easy to identify or comprehend.
+Many mothers find that beyond the physicality of birth, there is a mental and emotional (and even spiritual) aspect to childbirth that sets the tone for the beginning of your journey as a mom.
+It’s hard to articulate, but those experiences most profound to us – such as childbirth – change us in ways that aren’t always easy to identify or comprehend.

 And just as the experience of childbirth is incredibly important for moms, I personally believe that how a baby is brought into the world also matters for the baby – the physical aspects as well as the surrounding atmosphere (the emotional and spiritual climate).